markevans/dragonfly/extra_docs/ActiveModel.md

     album.cover_image.png.thumb('300x200#ne).process(:greyscale).encode(:tiff)

+Because the processing/encoding methods are lazy, no actual processing or encoding is done until a method like `data`, `file`, `to_file`, `width`, etc. is called.
+You can force the processing to be done if you must by then calling `apply`.

+    album.cover_image.process(:greyscale).apply

 Persisting
 ----------
 When the model is saved, a before_save callback persists the data to the {Dragonfly::App App}'s configured datastore (see {file:DataStorage.md DataStorage})